Banner

 Jun Sato received Ph.D. degree from the University of Cambridge in 1997, and he is currently a professor at Nagoya Institute of Technology, Japan.
 He received the Best Scientific Paper Award at the British Machine Vision Conference in 1994 and 1997.
 He published more than 200 papers in journals and conference proceedings about 3D reconstruction, visualization and imaging.
 He is an associate editor of the International Journal of Computer Vision (IJCV).

-Area: 3D Vision, Motion, Robotics, Application & Systems
+Area: 3D Vision, Motion, Robotics, Application and Systems

 Estefania Talavera Martinez